-Vapor 3 vs. Django REST Framework
+Vapor 3 versus Django REST Framework

 A little while ago I wrote about starting a new side project, where I was using Vapor 3 to build the backend.
 My initial impressions were extremely positive, but I ended up running into a few issues that made working with the framework a little bit of a struggle.
 The conclusion of that article was that I didn’t know how to continue: stick with Vapor 3 despite the problems I was having, or switch to Python.